 (5) A director or an associate of a director must not obtain financial accommodation given in contravention of subsection (3).

-Penalty: a fine of $24 000 or imprisonment for 2 years.
+Penalty for this subsection: a fine of $24 000, or imprisonment for 2 years, or both.

 (6) For the purposes of this section, a concessional rate of interest for a borrower from a co-operative is a normal term only if the borrower is entitled to the concession by being a member of a class of borrowers from the co-operative specified in its rules as being entitled to the concession.